actinia-org/actinia-core/docs/docs/actinia_concepts.md

              databases
          -   Can create, modify and delete mapsets in user specific databases
-         -   Has limited acces to API calls
+         -   Has limited access to API calls
          -   Can not create, modify or delete users
          -   Has access to persistent databases that were granted by a superadmin